backdrop-contrib/slick/README.txt

 For the support requests, detailed info or a screenshot of the output and Slick form is helpful.
-Shortly, you should kindly help me with detailed info to help you.
+Shortly, you should kindly help the maintainers with detailed info to help you.
 Thanks.

 TROUBLESHOOTING